Robust Retinal Vessel Segmentation from a Data Augmentation Perspective: Experiments

 where $b \in [-1, 1]$ is brightness jitter ratio, $c \in [-1, 1]$ is the contrast jitter ratio, and $s \in [-1, 1]$ is saturation jitter ratio.
 The output values of these functions are all limited to $[0, 255]$.

 By respectively varying $b$, $c$ and $s$ from -0.5 to 0.5 with a step of 0.1, we construct 30 more datasets with different degree of brightness, contrast and saturation based on the testing set of DRIVE.
 The evaluation results of different data augmentation strategies on these datasets are shown in Fig. \ref{fig:bcs}.
 It can be obviously seen that : 1) models trained with the proposed methods are less sensitive to the variations of image brightness, contrast and saturation than BS and BS+RGN in terms of all the five evaluation metrics; 2) BS+CWRGC+CWRVA method consistently achieves the best results for all sorts of settings.
-These results indicates the proposed method is less sensitive to the variations of image brightness, contrast and saturation.
+These results indicates the proposed algorithms lead to reduced sensitivity to these naturally occurring variations.